Dowline1/PFDA-Assignment-2019/README.md

 ## 3a.
 Use of Simple Random Data Functions

-Random Numbers are generally reffered to in field of staistics whereby they are utilised as a comparisson sample on a general study sample.
+Random Numbers are generally reffered to in the field of staistics whereby they are utilised as a comparisson sample on a general study sample.
 A feature of random numbers that most individuals may not be aware of is that they need to have certain characteristics in order to be used correctly.
 These properties include the distribution of the numbers, as once there is an understanding of how the numbers are distributed for example a normal distribution, we can then use this understanding to generate our random numbers to aid in the study we are undertaking.

 In this example as reffered to below in the references section the author refers to the life time of tube lights which in itself possess a Gaussian property (symmetric bell shape curve distribution) allowing the funciton to be used to represent the probability density of a normally distributed random variable.
 Knowing that the life time of these bulbs is normally distributed we can generate our random numbers with a normal distribution to be used as sample data for the study for a sufficiently size sample of say 1,000 bulbs.